noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 4/10/2021 16:15 Speaking with **Francesca**: "what do you want from my life?"
 "I want that you'll commit suicide like Cristian done" "Why?"
 "Because of parimutuel betting system."
 - 4/10/2021 23:17 As I go to sleep, as usual because it is impossible in this country that that man could only speaks, **Andreu** start to stalk, speak about death treat, says that he has done me as a play card in the cocaine market and whatever his sick mind put in his hands.
 This is incredible.
 I only want to sleep fucking mafia!
 Has you understand me?
 No?
 Ok.
 - 5/10/2021 21:12 **Aurora** start to stalk, speaking about Mafia and that she will pay someone to kill me when I will go to Italy. **Francesca** start to use electromagnetic weapons to do pain to my stomach.
+- 5/10/2021 22:06 Aurora, that seems to follow orders from Andreu and Francesca, follow to stalk and saying stupidity.
+Say "Riccardo" because she treats me as if I were a small child who arrives at ten o'clock in the evening he has to go to sleep.
+It is part of the trafficking, the isolation and making a person believe he is not able to live even if under torture, always with the ultimate goal of suicide.
+Aurora, you are a human trafficking engineer and you have killed many of my friends.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)